-As an aspiring model, you need an amazing modeling portfolio to kickstart your career.
+As an aspiring model, you need an amazing model portfolio to kickstart your career.
 It’s your chance to make a great first impression on agencies and clients.

-It is important for you to put in the effort to get all aspects of your modeling portfolio right.
-It’s not only about shooting your portfolio, there’s a lot more planning that goes into creating a great portfolio.
+You must try to get all aspects of your modeling portfolio right.
+It’s not only about shooting your portfolio; a lot more planning goes into creating a great portfolio.

 Here’s a step-by-step guide for models that explains how to create a killer modeling portfolio for yourself.